kterrago18/maya_flutter/README.md

 ## Folder Structure

-Here's a detailed folder structure for a Flutter project utilizing the BLoC (Business Logic Component) pattern:
+Here's a detailed folder structure for a Flutter project utilizing the BLoC (Business Logic Component) and Clean architecture pattern:

     lib/
     ├── core/